Mxrk23/Active-Directory/README.md

 <p align="center">
 11.3 Checking internet and IP.<br/>
-<br>First thing I did once I had my Windows 10 setup is to check if the internet and the IP address is working which it does as the right IP is displayed alongside the created domain.<br>
+<br>First thing I did once I had my Windows 10 setup is to check if the internet and the IP address is working which it does as the right IP is displayed alongside the created domain meaning that my DHCP is working.<br>